Financially reviewed by Patrick Flood, CFA.

 What is M1 Finance?

 M1 Finance is somewhat of a hybrid between newer “robo-advisors” and traditional brokerages.
 It has the technology, simplicity, and attraction of the former, with the customization and control of the latter, giving you the best of both worlds.
-M1 doesn't really do any robo-advising; it is a self-directed platform.
+M1 is not a robo-advisor; it is a self-directed platform.
 M1 is for long-term, buy-and-hold investing, and has zero commissions.

 M1 Finance gives you complete control over the customization of your portfolio, essentially allowing you to create your own ETF's (Exchange Traded Fund; just collections of stocks) in a pie format, consistent with Modern Portfolio Theory.
 M1 is particularly attractive to beginner and dividend investors.

-M1 Finance also has other lesser known modules besides “Invest” all under a single user account umbrella:
+The main product users will likely be interested is M1 Invest, but M1 Finance also has other lesser known modules besides Invest all under a single user account umbrella:

 - M1 Borrow: a collateralized loan in the form of a portfolio line of credit that uses margin, with one of the lowest rates on the market.